Morwenn/cpp-sort/docs/Sorters.md

 While the sorting algorithm is stable and the complexity guarantees are good enough, this sorter is rather slow compared to the some other ones when the data distribution is random.
 That said, it would probably be a good choice when comparing data is expensive, but moving it is inexpensive (this is the use case for which it was designed).

-*Changed in version 1.5.0:* `tim_sorter` now handles comparison and projection objects that aren't default-constructible.

 ### `verge_sorter`

 ```cpp